 Head of Design for PR

-is a freshman in Columbia College.
+is a first-year in Columbia College.
 She will likely major in something that would require her to know what a mitochondria is.
 In her free time she enjoys making ravioli, avoiding the gym, and admiring strangers' tattoos.

-is a freshman majoring in Film Studies and Computer Science.
+is a first-year majoring in Film Studies and Computer Science.
 She is from Taiwan.
 You can spot her around campus as a little girl with a big camera.
 She’s always down to get in a heated debate about television.
 She will compose theme songs for anyone who wants one.

 is a senior in Columbia College studying English and Psychology.
 She is from Bombay, India.
 She can usually be found collecting letterpress posters, making her way through short story collections, or figuring out the best way to drink loose-leaf tea without a strainer.